Get Down to Grassroots and Work With the Community (and Elephants)

 You will be staying at the jungle lodge in the Elephant Sanctuary.
 The accommodation is very comfortable, and it is a magical experience to sleep immersed in wildlife, with the sounds of elephants, bats, and insects the only soundtrack to the night.

 Cambodia Wildlife Sanctuary is in a remote area north of Siem Reap.
-The project conserves 1 million acres of jungle habitat, approximately one hour north of Angkor Wat.
-The area is home to native species, flora and fauna such as tigers, monkeys, buffalos, and of course, the Asian elephant.
+The project conserves 1 million acres of jungle habitat, and the area is home to native species, flora and fauna such as tigers, monkeys, buffalos, and of course, the Asian elephant.

 This experience will give you the chance to get up close to these beautiful majestic creatures.
 Prepare food, take them on a walk through the jungle and learn all about how this incredible project is working hard to protect Asia’s elephants.